 Following the successful completion of the screening procedure, the student will establish a five-member guidance committee.
 The guidance committee is composed of at least five members; a minimum of three, including at least one tenured member, must be from the Linguistics Department and one must be a faculty member from outside the Linguistics Department.
-The Vice Provost for Academic Programs is ex officio a member of all guidance committees.
-(Refer to the Graduate School Policies and Requirements for instructions on forming a guidance committee, page 605).
+The Dean of the Graduate School is ex officio a member of all guidance committees.
+(Refer to the Graduate School Policies and Requirements for instructions on forming a guidance committee, page 95.)